Nico-FR/TADkit_dev2/README.md

 # 1 TADkit

-The main objective of the TADkit R package is to make the visualization of data associated with HiC analyses accessible to biologists without the need for bioinformatics skills.
+The TADkit package has 2 objectives.
+The first one is to facilitate the visualization of HiC matrices and the data that are generally associated with them.
 To this end, two pairs of functions (based on gviz and ggplot packages) have been created to visualize :

 -   domains such as TADs (topological Associated Domain) or compartments (compartment A and B),
 -   interaction matrices.

-Other tools has been added in order to analysed genomic annotations in the light of the 3D organisation.
+The second objective of the package is to allow the analysis of the distribution of genomic annotations in the light of the 3D organisation.

-In this tutorial, we are going to start with the visualization of domains and matrices with the datas included in the package.
-Note that most of the functions refer to the so called TAD but it also work for other kind of domains (e.g compartments).

 ## 1.1 Installation